Here are 8 ways to stop a factory farm in your area and help end the intensive livestock system for good.

 3 Object to a planning application for a new factory farm

 If a factory farm is proposed in your area, you can object by submitting a comment on the planning portal or emailing the planning officer directly.
-We've written quite a few of these now and have a solid template you can use, just make sure to edit it with local details
+To get the most out of your objection, we would encourage you to:

-4. Send to your local planning authority via their portal or email.
+- Send to your local planning authority via the planning portal or email.

 Don’t forget to set a reminder for when the consultation closes!
 If the application goes to committee, you can also request to speak and make your case in person.